Kirisannn/ds-s2-2024/assignment03/paxos/README.md

 	- Ensure external library JARs are located in `bin/`
 	- Otherwise, download the required JARs and move to `lib/`
 3. **Ensure open ports:**
-	- Open ports **5001–5009** on your system to allow socket-based communication between nodes.
+	- Ensure ports **5001–5009** on your system are available for use, to allow socket-based communication between nodes.
 4. **Build the Project:**
 	- Navigate to the project root in your terminal and run the following command:
 		```